-In addition, from time to time Evergy may guarantee debt obligations of its subsidiaries.
+In addition, from time to time Evergy has in the past and may in the future guarantee debt obligations of its subsidiaries.
 Under the financing agreements to which Evergy is a party, a guarantee of debt may be considered indebtedness for purposes of complying with financial covenants that dictate the extent to which Evergy can borrow money, and any guarantee payments could adversely affect Evergy's liquidity and ability to service its own debt obligations.